 Visualization during Step 11 of the 12 Steps involves active contemplation of your ideal future life as you see it, in detail and with an “as good as done” attitude.
 Visualization is a proven-effective tool for helping turn dreams into real life, especially when used in conjunction with planning, collage-style “vision boards,” and personal affirmations.

 Pick as many of the above as resonate with you as enjoyable means “to improve [your] conscious contact with God” and assist you in staying aware of your purpose and functioning to your maximum potential.
 Practice spiritual exercises daily—not just when you “feel like it,” and without any “I’ll give this just two weeks to show obvious results or I quit” preconceptions.

 In fact, prayer and meditation are best kept as free as possible of preconceptions and expectations.
 While a solid picture of your purpose and goals is important, even essential, the “only” in “praying only for knowledge of God’s will for us and the power to carry it out” is there for a reason.
 The purpose of sobriety is not to find an alternative means of getting an easy ride and stress-free life where substance abuse failed to help.
 The purpose is the same as what should be everyone’s central goal in life—to find how we can best be our own unique selves while effectively serving the world, and to take care of ourselves so we will have the strength to do just that.

 Learn More About Kemah Palms Recovery®

 Whether you’re on Step 11 of the 12 Steps or you’re just beginning, Kemah Palms Recovery® can help.
-Located in Galveston County, Texas, our addiction treatment options in Houston provide ample opportunity for individuals to experience a new lease on life.
+Located in Galveston County, Texas, our addiction treatment options in South Houston provide ample opportunity for individuals to experience a new lease on life.
 For more on our 12 Step recovery program, call Kemah Palms Recovery® at 855-568-0218.